Fihdi/Eurorack/README.md

 Update 10.05.2025:

+The frontplates of:

+AXOR, Attenuverter, Bell, Crossfader, Clockdivider, Delay, Drum, Euclid, Fold, Hat, MIDI-INT, Mixer, RandomSource, SimpleSampler, Switch, TRIVCO, VCAR, VCF and Voice

-All of the frontplates have been updated and are now free of solder joints.
-The modules that still have solder joints on the front will be updated with a better version in the future.
+are now free of solder joints.
+The modules that still have solder joints on the front will be updated or replaced with a better version in the future.